 The Court, in an opinion by Justice Elena Kagan, joined by Justices Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor and, in large part, Gorsuch, affirmed the Ninth Circuit’s ruling.
 Applying the void-for-vagueness doctrine to the removal ground, the Court concluded that the “crime of violence” provision in the aggravated felony definition poses the same vagueness and due process problems, including unpredictability and arbitrariness, as those identified by the Court in the statute at issue in Johnson v.
 United States.
 The Court concluded that Johnson dictated the result in the case because “none of the minor linguistic disparities in the statutes [made] any real difference.”

 Justice Gorsuch concurred in part and concurred in the judgment.
 Emphasizing that “[v]ague laws invite arbitrary power,” he set forth the constitutional foundations for vagueness challenges that Justice Thomas questioned at length in dissent.
-Justice Gorsuch traced the history of vagueness challenges back to the veritable foundation of legitimacy -- Blackstone -- and the long “tradition of courts refusing to apply vague statutes.”
+Justice Gorsuch traced the history of vagueness challenges back to the veritable fount of legitimacy -- Blackstone -- and the long “tradition of courts refusing to apply vague statutes.”

 Chief Justice Roberts, joined by Justices Kennedy, Thomas, and Alito, dissented.
 The Chief distinguished Johnson v.
 United States on the basis of the different language in the two statutory provisions at issue.